qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

   * - **Height in pixels**
     - ``HEIGHT_IN_PIXELS``
     - [integer]
-    - The height in pixels of the output raster layer
+    - The number of rows in the output raster layer
   * - **Output raster**
     - ``OUTPUT``
     - [raster]